VeronicaAndersen/ExperisChinook/README.md

 ```

 ### IDE software
 To run and use this repository you can use a software that you like.
-This one was build in IntelliJ IDEA.
+This one was build in IntelliJ IDEA and are using spring boot with plugin Gradle.
 The scripts were created in PostgreSQL with pgAdmin 4.

 ## Setting up database connection